pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 same center, and one slightly larger than the other.
 Subtract the smaller from the larger.
 The remaining volume is the graveyard.

-As with the material definitions [jcz] and boundary conditions [???] discussed in the previous section the graveyard is defined by assigning the volume a keyword group name:
+As with the material definitions discussed in the previous section the graveyard is defined by assigning the volume a keyword group name,
 ::
     group "M_BLCKHOLE" add volume X